bassdye/Dye_et_al_ind_level_temp_model/README.md

 - See the [species_specific_files folder](https://github.com/bassdye/Dye_et_al_ind_level_temp_model/tree/main/species_specific_files) for the species specific model input files (control variable files (.cvf) and initial state files (.isf)).

 ## Dye et al. publication
+<sup>Submitted to the journal Fish and Fisheries for peer review.<sup>

 Disentangling the effects of resource level and temperature-dependence on the performance of fish species in different guild

 _Abstract_